SAMI-Medical-Physics/dorn/README.md

 ## Executable provided with release

 Each release on Github includes a zip file.
-The zip file contains an executable file that can be used to run the Dorn program on Windows 10 and 11 systems without needing to install Python and Dorn's other dependencies.
+The zip file contains an executable file *Dorn.exe* that can be used to run the Dorn program on Windows 10 and 11 systems without needing to install Python and Dorn's other dependencies.

 The executable for Windows provided with the current release (version 1.9.7) was built using the following: